philzook58/philzook58.github.io/_posts/2025-02-18-rewrite_rules.md

 ## DNF

-DNF is putting a boolean expression into a giant sum  of conjductions, kind of the booolean analog of expanding out a polynomial
+DNF is putting a boolean expression into a giant sum  of conjuctions, kind of the booolean analog of expanding out a polynomial

 ```python
 from kdrag.all import *